The Wild Bunch Movie Review

 The main characters in “The Wild Bunch” are complex and deeply flawed individuals, each with their own motivations and struggles.
 Pike Bishop, portrayed by the talented William Holden, is the hardened leader of the gang.
 He is determined to go out on his own terms, refusing to succumb to the changing times.
 His loyalty to his gang becomes a central theme as the story unfolds.
 Joining Pike is his right-hand man, Dutch Engstrom (Ernest Borgnine), whose intimidating presence adds an extra layer of menace to the group.
 Angel (Jaime Sánchez), played with depth and vulnerability, is a member of the gang seeking redemption for his past mistakes.
 The character of Deke Thornton, portrayed by Robert Ryan, serves as a fascinating antagonist whose loyalty is tested throughout the film.
 Through their performances, these main characters breathe life into the gripping narrative of “The Wild Bunch.”

-See also The Matrix Movie Review
+See also Serenity Movie Review

 Supporting Characters